 This is the important part...

 Depending on which scroll Passy Pete chooses, the prediction is made when that scroll is read out loud at the ceremony, according to WABI.
 Much like Punxsutawney Phil, Passy Pete's prediction determines our outcome for summer, and this year it isn't looking so good.
 He chose the scroll that says winter is on it's way.

 The really cool news, is that Passy Pete lives on to see another day every year.
-He's not made into lunch for the crowd, as he's tossed back into the briny deep from which he came.
+He's never made into lunch for the crowd, as he's always tossed back into the briny deep from which he came.
 Until next year when he comes back to make predictions again.
-If you want to see the event, scope this video from the Belfast Chamber of Commerce:
+If you want to see the event, scope this video.